Murray Finch-Hatton, 12th Earl of Winchilsea: Agriculturalist

 He was particularly interested in agricultural questions, where he sought to improve the conditions of agricultural workers.

-Obliged by the agricultural depression to dispose of his family seat at Eastwell Park, Kent he became the recognised head of the movement which followed on the Agricultural Congress of 1892 and led in 1894 to the formation of The National Agricultural Union.
+Obliged by the agricultural depression and huge inherited debt from his half-brother the 11th Earl of Winchilsea, Murray now the 12th Earl was forced to sell their ancestral family seat of Eastwell Park for £250,000 (equivalent to £40 million in 2025) to 2nd Baron Gerard of Garswood Hall in 1894.
+He became the recognised head of the movement which followed on the Agricultural Congress of 1892 and led in 1894 to the formation of The National Agricultural Union.
 It aimed at a thorough organisation of the agricultural interests represented alike by the landlords, tenants and labourers.
 Its programme included: